jtrangel/DevPortfolio/README.md

 First personal website/portfolio.
-Honestly as a DE and DevOps guy, I did more work implementing smooth deployment (since sveltekit does not integrate perfectly with github pages, yet).
+Honestly as a DE and DevOps guy, I did more work implementing smooth deployment (since sveltekit does not integrate perfectly with github pages, yet) than I did actually designing and making the site haha.

 ## Working on local